openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Wallet Invocation {#wallet-invocation}

-Verifier has the choice of the following mechanisms to invoke a Wallet:
+The Verifier has the choice of the following mechanisms to invoke a Wallet:

 - Custom URL scheme as an `authorization_endpoint` (for example, `openid4vp://` as defined in (#openid4vp-profile))
 - Domain-bound Universal Links/App link as an `authorization_endpoint`